Ariana Grande Doppelganger, Jami Alix, Flaunts Trim Body From All Angles

 While an Arianna-esque look is certainly not hurting her fashion blogging career, Grande’s doppelganger has a lot more going for her than just some rocking Instagram photos.

 In addition to her massive Instagram following, Alix also has a popular fashion/lifestyle blog.
-This influencer is also a budding Vlogger, her Youtube channel, Jami and Lexi.
+The influencer is also a budding vlogger and has her own YouTube channel called Jami and Lexi.

 The channel is a collaboration with her friend and fellow fashion blogger Lexi Mars.
-The girls YouTube is quickly growing in popularity as well, which some suspect might be due to fan’s persistent curiosity about her likeness to Grande.
+The girls’ YouTube channel is quickly growing in popularity as well, which some suspect might be due to the fans’ persistent curiosity about her likeness to Grande.

-Social media reactions to Jami’s appearance have landed across with spectrum.
-Some fans think she just got lucky in the genes department while others insist, she is secretly just posting photos of Grande herself to build a following of her own.
-One Instagram user even went so far as to say, “I think you are secretly posting pics of Ariana behind her back to trick us” while another praised the up and coming fashionista saying “You are her strait up doppelganger goodness.”
+Social media reactions to Jami’s appearance have landed across the spectrum.
+Some fans think she just got lucky in the genes department while others insist that she is secretly just posting photos of Grande herself to build a following of her own.
+One Instagram user even went so far as to say, “I think you are secretly posting pics of Ariana behind her back to trick us” while another praised the up and coming fashionista saying “You are her strait [sic] up doppelganger goodness.”